et/et.github.com/source/_posts/2012-09-26-the-dirty-duo-half-dome-and-clouds-rest-in-a-day.markdown

 ### The Summit

 We reached the top finally after taking a small break when the altitude effects kicked in and took in the gorgeous view.
-360 degree panaromic view of all of Yosemite.
+360 degree panoramic unobstructed view of all of Yosemite.
 Not just the valley, but everywhere.
 Tenaya Lake is clearly visible (an alternate starting point to reach Clouds Rest).

+{% img /images/yosemite-tenaya-lake-from-clouds-rest.JPG 500 %}

+Furthermore, we know get a bad ass shot of Half Dome as we look down on it.

+{% img /images/yosemite-half-dome-from-clouds-rest.JPG 500 %}

 It's then that I realize why everyone says Clouds Rest is way better than Half Dome.
 No arguments here, the view is breath-taking.

 As much as I want to stay and chill for awhile, my friend is feeling the effects a little too much and we start descending.
 Which is probably the best move since we're also down to about half a bottle